Updated: Aug 14, 2018

 We were intrigued and wanted to meet the man behind it all.

-So it was that Mel, Callum (photography) and I ended up in Bassendean where Paleonnaise was born.
+So we, with Callum (photography) ventured up to Bassendean where Paleonnaise was born.

 As soon as we met Mike the grey day melted away and we were struck by his enthusiasm and zest for life and his smile lit up the room and was infectious.